 We’ve all heard of the many health benefits of oranges and of other citrus fruits.
 But there’s a lot more to citrus than just Vitamin C…

-In a new study conducted by Texas A&M University recently published in the journal Nutrition shows that the antioxidant effects of red grapefruit may increase bone density and slow down bone loss (Source: Grapefruit pulp increases antioxidant status and improves bone quality in orchidectomized rats.
+A new study conducted by Texas A&M University and published in the journal Nutrition shows that the antioxidant effects of red grapefruit may increase bone density and slow down bone loss (Source: Grapefruit pulp increases antioxidant status and improves bone quality in orchidectomized rats.
 Nutrition, Volume 24, Issue 10, Pages 1039 – 1044 Farzad Deyhim et al).

 The very promising conclusion was based on a sixty day study involving a total of fifty-six male rats.
 Forty-two rats were castrated to induce oxidative stress and lower testosterone levels so as to increase their risk of osteoporosis.
 One-third of the rats were then fed a regular diet, one-third were fed the same food plus five percent red grapefruit pulp, and the other third were fed the same diet plus ten percent red grapefruit pulp.